giuliocandre/dvwa-lamp/README.md

 Connecting to the bundled MySQL server from within the container
 ----------------------------------------------------------------

-The bundled MySQL server has a `root` user with no password for local connections.
+The bundled MySQL server has a `root` user with the DVWA root password (p@ssw0rd) for local connections.
 Simply connect from your PHP code with this user:

 	<?php